iTwin/presentation/packages/hierarchies/README.md

 import { IModelConnection } from "@itwin/core-frontend";
 import { SchemaContext } from "@itwin/ecschema-metadata";
 import { ECSchemaRpcLocater } from "@itwin/ecschema-rpcinterface-common";
+import {
+  createECSchemaProvider,
+  createCachingECClassHierarchyInspector,
+  createECSqlQueryExecutor,
+  createBisInstanceLabelSelectClauseFactory,
+  ECSqlBinding,
-import { createECSchemaProvider, createCachingECClassHierarchyInspector, createECSqlQueryExecutor, createBisInstanceLabelSelectClauseFactory, ECSqlBinding } from "@itwin/presentation-shared";
+} from "@itwin/presentation-shared";
+import {
+  createLimitingECSqlQueryExecutor,
+  createHierarchyProvider,
+  createClassBasedHierarchyDefinition,
+  createNodesQueryClauseFactory,
+  HierarchyProvider,
+  HierarchyNode,
-import { createLimitingECSqlQueryExecutor, createHierarchyProvider, createClassBasedHierarchyDefinition, createNodesQueryClauseFactory, HierarchyProvider, HierarchyNode } from "@itwin/presentation-hierarchies";
+} from "@itwin/presentation-hierarchies";

 // Not really part of the package, but we need SchemaContext to create a hierarchy provider.
 It's
 // recommended to cache the schema context and reuse it across different application's components to